 - Travellers are generally not at great risk as close household contact with an infected person is usually required before the disease is passed on.
 You may need to have a TB test before you travel, as this can help diagnose the disease later if you become ill.

 - In the Mongolian countryside, family dogs are often vicious and can be rabid; it is their saliva that is infectious.

-- Any bite, scratch or even a lick from an animal should be cleaned immediately and thoroughly.
+- Any bite, scratch or even a lick (if it's across broken skin) from an animal should be cleaned immediately and thoroughly.
 Scrub with soap and running water, and then apply alcohol or iodine solution.

 - Seek medical help promptly to receive a course of injections to prevent the onset of symptoms and death.

 - The incubation period for rabies depends on where you’re bitten.
 On the head, face or neck it’s as little as 10 days, whereas on the legs it’s 60 days.

 Bees and wasps Stings are usually painful rather than dangerous.
 Calamine lotion or sting-relief spray will give relief and ice packs will reduce the pain and swelling.
 However, people who are allergic to bees and wasps may require urgent medical care.

 Snakes Mongolia has four species of venomous snakes: the Halys viper (agkistrodon halys), the common European viper or adder (vipera berus), Orsini’s viper (vipera ursine) and the small taphrometaphon lineolatum.
 To minimise your chances of being bitten, always wear boots, socks and long trousers where snakes may be present.
 Don’t put your hands into holes and crevices, and be careful when collecting firewood.